Paraquat: Use in suicide and murder

 A large majority (93 percent) of fatalities from paraquat poisoning are suicides, which occur mostly in developing countries.
 For instance, in Samoa from 1979 to 2001, 70 percent of suicides were by paraquat poisoning.
 Trinidad and Tobago is particularly well known for its incidence of suicides involving the use of Gramoxone (commercial name of paraquat).
-In southern Trinidad, particularly in Penal, Debe from 1996 to 1997, 76 percent of suicides were by paraquat, 96 percent of which involved the over-consumption of alcohol such as rum.
-Fashion celebrity Isabella Blow committed suicide using paraquat in 2007.
-Paraquat is widely used as a suicide agent in third-world countries because it is widely available at low cost.
+In southern Trinidad, particularly in Penal–Debe from 1996 to 1997, 76 percent of suicides were by paraquat, 96 percent of which involved the over-consumption of alcohol such as rum.
+British fashion celebrity Isabella Blow died by suicide using paraquat in 2007.
+Paraquat is widely used as a suicide agent in developing countries because it is widely available at low cost.
 Further, the toxic dose is low (10 mL or 2 teaspoons is enough to kill).
 Campaigns exist to control or even ban paraquat, and there are moves to restrict its availability by requiring user education and the locking up of paraquat stores.
 When a 2011 South Korean law completely banned paraquat in the country, death by pesticide plummeted 46%, contributing to the decrease of the overall suicide rate.

 The indiscriminate paraquat murders, which occurred in Japan in 1985, were carried out using paraquat as a poison.

 Paraquat was used in the UK in 1981 by a woman who poisoned her husband.
-Steven David Catlin killed two of his wives and his adoptive mother with paraquat between 1976 and 1984.
+American serial killer Steven David Catlin killed two of his wives and his adoptive mother with paraquat between 1976 and 1984.
+In 2022, a 22-year-old woman, Greeshma Raj, was found guilty of using paraquat for murdering her boyfriend, Sharon Raj, in Kerala, India.